🏠

 Shop The Look:

-1. White linen roll-arm sofa with nailhead trim
+1. White linen roll-arm sofa nailhead trim

-3. Black painted media console with glass panel doors
+3. Black media console cabinet glass doors

 4. Navy velvet wingback accent chair